 Under the Joint Venture Agreement, Gold Fields will manage the development of Gruyere and will also manage the operation of the mine.
 Gold Road retains responsibility for exploration on the Joint Venture tenements.

-Construction of the Project commenced at the beginning of 2017 and since then the project team has achieved a number of significant milestones and is scheduled to deliver first gold pour at the beginning of the 2019 June quarter.
+Construction of the Project commenced at the beginning of 2017 and since then the project team has achieved a number of significant milestones and on schedule to deliver first gold in the June 2019 quarter.

-In the 2019 calendar year Gruyere is expected to produce between 170,000 and 230,000 ounces.
-Once steady state production is achieved the annual production should average 270,000 ounces.
+Gruyere is expected to produce between 85,000 and 120,000 ounces of gold in calendar year 2019.
+Once steady state production is achieved the average annual production is forecast at 300,000 ounces.

-Construction of mining infrastructure commenced in the March 2018 quarter and mining activities are scheduled to begin in the December 2018 quarter.
-At the peak of the mining services contract, Downer expects to deploy 170 personnel at Gruyere charged with moving approximately 31 million tonnes of material per year to produce on average 270,000 ounces of gold annually.
+Downer’s mining infrastructure is complete and mining operations commenced in November 2018 with first ore to be mined in the March 2019 quarter.
+At the peak of the mining services contract, Downer expects to deploy 170 personnel at Gruyere charged with moving approximately 31 million tonnes of material per year to produce on average 300,000 ounces of gold annually once Gruyere is in full production.